ggez44/frc/README.md

 updated version that uses TBA's api instead, and uses the same algorithm as the \_old version i left my TBA api key is in the file, better if you go get your own (it's free),

+### Usage
+ruby rankings.rb 2024cabe
+ruby rankings.rb 2024cafr

+### Notes
-This version has 3 options.. ("ruby rankings.rb 2024cabe")
+This version has 3 options..

 1. **Points Share** - This is able to subtract out penalty points to be more accurate.
    - This is mostly aligned with OPR, but much better at dealing with fewer matches played.